 11. Have a Nice Lunch or Dinner Out

-Most of us grab takeout now and then, but a special self-reward can be to plan a meal at a restaurant you’ve been wanting to try or sampling a type of food you don’t usually eat.
+If you’ve been working hard, you might treat yourself to a meal at a restaurant you’ve been wanting to try or a type of food you don’t usually eat.
 Invite a friend you’d like to catch up with; that can make it more memorable.
-Tip: Check out special offers, like a prix fixe menu, to make your outing even more affordable.
+To make your outing more affordable, check out special offers, like a prix fixe lunch menu or half-price cocktails before a certain hour.

 12. Spend a Day at the Beach

-Sun, sand, and surf have a way of restoring one’s spirits, as does the sound of seagulls.
-It’s a terrific way to spend a day, even off-season.
+Sun, sand, and surf have a way of restoring one’s spirits.
+If you live near the shore, consider making a day trip, even if it’s off-season.
 You might have to pay for parking, but otherwise, this outing can be a very low-cost way to treat yourself.

 13. Visit a Thrift Shop or Flea Market

-Shopping second-hand, especially one where the proceeds go to a charitable organization, is a great way to reward yourself with inexpensive clothing, jewelry, books, cookware, and maybe even the perfect acoustic guitar.
-You’re also helping the environment since thrifting keeps items out of landfills and incinerators.
+Shopping second-hand can be a fun and a low-cost way to reward yourself, even better if the proceeds go to a charitable organization.
+Treat yourself to some inexpensive clothing, jewelry, books, cookware, or maybe even the perfect acoustic guitar.
+You’re also helping the environment since thrifting keeps items out of landfills.

 Recommended: A Guide to Ethical Shopping